pelavarre/byobash/ReadMore.md

 ## Insist they give you mercy

-Like ok so I must accept what happens when I strike Return after C D into a macOS Terminal, plebe that I am, I can't afford to push a broad distribution of change for the better there
+Like ok so I must accept what happens when I strike Return after C D into a macOS Terminal.
+Plebe that I am, I can't afford to push a broad distribution of change for the better there

 But still they leave me safe and free to define what Return means after C D Dot Tab, and after C D Dot Tab Dash Dash, and after C D Dot Tab Dash Dash H

-Now my own two C D keys work for me too, no longer just for them - Suddenly now for me too, their system has mercy
+Suddenly now, my own two C D keys work for me too, no longer just for them - Suddenly now, for me too, their system has mercy

 ## Got it?
 Pay it forward?